-Living healthy is important.
+Living healthy is essential.
 Not only can it help you live a longer, more fulfilling life, but it can help save you money on insurance in the long run.
 As fall begins, the weather is getting cooler, flu season is starting, and the holidays are coming up.
 How do you stay healthy?
 We have some tips:

 - Be Careful How You Tailgate: Fall is known for football games.
-Whether you are going to watch the game at the local sports bar, or in the stadium itself, you can consume a lot of unnecessary calories between snack foods and alcohol.
+Whether you are going to watch the game at the local sports bar or in the stadium itself, you can consume a lot of unnecessary calories between snack foods and alcohol.
 Switch your cheesy dips and bacon burgers out for salsa, wraps, or grilled kabobs with lean meat to keep your calorie count down for the day.

 - Get the Flu Vaccine: Getting the flu is no joke, and because it affects the lungs, it can also lead to more severe problems – like pneumonia.
 Flu season starts in October, so if you are considering the flu shot, now is the time to do it!

-By keeping these tips in mind, you will be well on your way to staying healthy for the rest of this fall season!
+With these tips in mind, you will be well on your way to staying healthy for the rest of this fall season!